sproutfund/website_evergreen/program/seed-award.md

       - title: "DIY"
         description:
-          - "Events and activities for all ages that highlight the industrious roots of the region."
+          - "Events and activities for all ages that highlight the region's industrious roots."
         features:
           - title: "Handmade Arcade"
             grant-id: "0449-SEED"